 Genomic tests may not be for everyone.
 For example, if you have a slow-growing cancer that's easy to cure with a certain type of treatment, you may not need more advanced genomic testing.
 Often, genomic tests are used for rare cancers or for cancers that haven't responded to treatment.

 Your doctor will tell you about your genomic testing options and whether these tests are a good fit for you.
 There are a few reasons why your doctor might recommend genomic testing.

 Treating cancer used to be one-size-fits-all.
 Everyone with the same type of cancer would get the same treatment, such as chemotherapy or radiation.
 Today, more than 50 targeted therapies are FDA-approved to treat cancer, and many more are in clinical trials.
 Targeted treatments, also called precision medicine, work against the specific gene changes that help your cancer grow.

 The most common reason that cancer doctors do genomic testing is to find the right treatment.
 For example, some people with chronic myeloid leukemia (CML) have a change to a gene called BCR-ABL that makes their body produce the tyrosine kinase protein.
 This protein helps their cancer grow.
 Tyrosine kinase inhibitors work against CML that has the BCR-ABL gene change.

 Another example is epidermal growth factor receptor (EGFR) inhibitors, which treat lung cancers with EGFR gene changes.
-And PARP inhibitors treat ovarian cancers that have mutations to the BRCA genes.
+And PARP inhibitors treat certain ovarian, breast, pancreatic, and prostate cancers that have mutations to BRCA genes.